ksarkies/XBee-Acquisition/XBee-utility/README.md

 interaction at a low level with an XBee.
 Assembles and sends API commands to an XBee on a serial port (or USB-serial port via an adapter).

-Download [libxbee](https://github.com/attie/libxbee3/archive/master.zip) from the zip file.
+Download [libxbee](https://github.com/attie/libxbee3/archive/master.zip) zip file.
 Unpack to a suitable directory and compile according to the included instructions.
 The latest version at this time is 3.0.11.
 Install the libraries.